Katie Duong

-Katelyn Duong (born March 27, 2001) is an American soccer player who plays as a midfielder for DC Power FC of the USL Super League.
-She played college soccer for the Minnesota Golden Gophers from 2019 to 2020 and the Stanford Cardinal from 2021 to 2023.
-She has played for the United States national under-20 team.
-She was drafted by the Portland Thorns of the National Women's Soccer League (NWSL) in 2024.
+Katelyn Duong (born March 27, 2001) is an American professional soccer player who plays as a midfielder for Besta deild kvenna club Breiðablik.
+She played college soccer for the Minnesota Golden Gophers and the Stanford Cardinal and was drafted by the Portland Thorns in the fourth round of the 2024 NWSL Draft.
+She has played for the United States under-20 team.

 Early life

 Duong was born in Portland, Oregon, to a Vietnamese father named Hieu Duong and an American mother named Kari.
 She has a younger sister named Emily.

 She played high school soccer at Jesuit High school and graduated in 2019.
 She led Jesuit to state titles in 2015 and 2018, and was named to the All-American team as well as the Oregon Sports Award Prep Soccer Player of the Year award in 2018.
 In high school, she also played club soccer for Crossfire Premier, leading the club to the Elite Clubs National League (ECNL) finals in 2018 and the U.S. Soccer Development Academy (DA) semifinals in 2018.